Leaving a Gift in Your Will Makes Change Possible

 Note: Legacies to charities are tax free; leaving a gift in your Will can help reduce the tax payable on your estate.

-For more information or to request our free Legacy Booklet email firstname.lastname@example.org or call 01 2882231
+For more information or to request our free Legacy Booklet email Sarah at firstname.lastname@example.org or call 01 2882231